 To stay away from unwanted troubles you can spend some time reading the google webmaster guidelines and avoid trying shortcuts or ‘too good to be true’ tricks you may read on the Web.

 Be patient and do things according to their rules and the good results will come.

 From all search engines, Google loves fresh content and up-to date websites.
 Give Google one more reason to differentiate your website from the competition by providing high quality content on a regular basis.

-Content freshness is a Google SEO factor and this is not something I assume or predict but it is included as one of the three most important tips in their one-page SEO guide.
+Content freshness is a Google SEO factor and this is not something I assume or predict but it is included in all Google guidelines.

-Whenever I talk about Google SEO to clients and explain all the factors above, the question that I always get as soon as I make a break is: ‘When do we start link building?’
+Whenever I talk about Google SEO to clients and explain all the factors above, the question that I always get is: ‘When do we start link building?’
 My answer is always the same: ‘Forget about link building, we are not going to do any link building in our campaign’.

 To say it with some simple words, link building is a think of the past and not only it cannot help your website achieve better rankings in Google but it can do more damage than good.